bucketsio/buckets/docs/user-docs/templates.md

 # User Templates

-**Alpha Notice** Please note that Buckets is in Alpha stage and some features listed below may not be functional.
+**Alpha Notice** Please note that Buckets is in Alpha stage and some features listed below may not be implemented yet.
+[Help decide how templates shape up](https://assembly.com/buckets/projects/54).

 This document describes the functionality available in the user-facing templates in Buckets.